 I’ve spent hours and hours training them both, and they can both sit, high 5, give paw, wait and know that No means no. Minnie listens to me 99% of the time but Monty isn’t anywhere near as obedient – yet!
 I still manage to get quite a few cute photos of them like this, when telling them to “Wait” at treat o’clock….

 The struggle to keep the kitchen floor clean is an ongoing battle.
 Seriously… we must mop it 9x a day, every day – more if it’s raining!
 It’s got to the point where I’ve been researching floor scrubbers.
 Click here to see the ones I have shortlisted!

-BUT if you have read all of that and think you can handle it, Boxers are THE most loyal, loving and affectionate day you’ll ever meet.
+BUT if you have read all of that and think you can handle it… Boxers are THE most loyal, loving and affectionate day you’ll ever meet.
 If you decide a Boxer is the dog for you, PLEASE try to adopt!
-We bought Monty as we knew we needed a pup due to Sam’s autism, but Minnie is a rescue from Joey’s Legacy – there’s plenty of other Boxer Charities around though, so please check google out if you want to add a bundle of chaos to your family.
+We bought Monty as we knew we needed a pup due to Sam’s autism.
+However, Minnie is a rescue from Joey’s Legacy.
+There’s plenty of other Boxer Charities around though, so please check google out if you want to add a bundle of chaos to your family.

 Finally, you can find more of the dogs’ shenanigans here.